srijani07/srijani-test-site/README.md

-This is my irst time working on Git and Github!
+This is my first time working on Git and Github!